-BigQuery Materialized View targets the following use cases:
+BigQuery Materialized Views targets the following use cases:

 Creating materialized views

-You can create a materialized view through the BigQuery web UI, the
+You can create a materialized view through the Cloud Console, the

-tool, or the BigQuery API.
-As an example, in the BigQuery web UI you can use the
+BigQuery API.
+As an example, in the Cloud Console you can use the following DDL

 CREATE MATERIALIZED VIEW project-id.my_dataset.my_mv_table AS SELECT product_id, SUM(clicks) AS sum_clicks FROM project-id.my_dataset.my_base_table GROUP BY 1

-For more details on how to use the BigQuery web UI, the
+For more details on how to use the Cloud Console, the

 bq command-line tool, or the